 At age 12, I went to the Netherlands and Germany to play soccer.
 After that, travel became a bit of an obsession, and since then, I’ve pursued every travel opportunity that came my way.

 Many travel experiences later, I attended St. Lawrence University where I studied abroad in Austria and played field hockey.
 I was lucky enough to travel to and explore South Africa with my hockey team and fell in love with the country.
 Even before leaving, I knew I would have to go back and see more of it one day.

 After working in the international education field for six years, I found Audley, and finally got the opportunity to return to South Africa.
-When I’m not sharing my love and passion for South Africa with others, you can find me skiing in Vermont and supporting Boston’s sports teams.
+Along with South Africa, I have also taken on Iceland and have completed rigorous training.
+When I’m not sharing my love and passion for South Africa and Iceland with others, you can find me skiing in Vermont and supporting Boston’s sports teams.

 Speak to Brittany